eclectic-kitty/notes/Final - Outline.md

 ### Thesis
 Consider your connections more, treat others with respect, don't think you're the main character

+### Frame: place
+- What do we consider to be embodied?
+- What do we care for?

+Do we consider the systems we are a part of and what impact we have?
+How much do we consider and care for the places we exist in and the objects around us?
+How does all this impact us?

+Illuminates issues of control, consideration, and utility of bodies

+### Abject
+Barrier: **self / environment**
+- What "other"s do we rely on?

-### Role of body
+### Thots
 The abject body of something close to us but inhuman, breaks barriers of what can be human, then has us empathize with the pain and fear of the house

+## Connections
+Capacity to accept change
+Consideration of impact on others
+Greater focus on external connections

 ## Annihilation
 ### Thesis
 Change is scary, but necessary to avoid tragedy, to maintain connections, to grow, relationships change you

-### Frame
+### Frame: change
-Body as a site of change

-#### Questions
-- Who are we?
-- Do we have control over our bodies?
+- What is our 'self'?
-- What influence do others have on us?
+- How much influence do others have?

-### What role does the body play?
+Are we really as static as we believe?
+Why do we idolize a perfect nonexistant state of youth?
+How much control can we truly exercise on our own bodies?
+Can it

+### Abject
+Barrier: **self / others**

+I don't know how to phrase it

+### Thots
 The film presents bodies undergoing abject changes, initially in horrifying, tragic and beautiful manners

 To a certain extent, more internal, about your relationships with others and your own pain, change, etc.

+## Connections
+Learning to love ourselves and "imperfections"
+Valuing connections and understanding impact on others Viewing bodies as objects

 ## Human Botany
 ### Thesis
-View your own body & sexual pleasure with the same respect and awe you would give a beautiful flower and the processes by which they reproduce
+View your own body & sexual pleasure with the same respect, beauty, and level-headedness you would a flower, a specimen.

+### Frame: science
+- What standards do we hold ourselves to?
+- What associations do certain features or actions have?

+Are our bodies not living beings like any other?
+Beautiful, yes, but not any more important or as important to control.

+### Abject

 ## Conclusion